 Modifying South-facing Window Light

-Here were my camera settings for this shot, which remained constant throughout the shoot:
+Here are my camera settings, which remained constant throughout the shoot:

 • Exposure Mode: Manual

 • Shutter speed: 1/160th of a second

 • File Format: Raw

 To diffuse this direct sunlight, I set up a Photoflex 77x77” LitePanel frame and attached a Translucent fabric to it.
 Then I simply leaned it against the windows.
 Although it wasn’t necessary here, I could have raised the LitePanel up with some LiteStands, GripSwivels and GripJaw Clamps if I’d needed the frame to be positioned higher.

 Even in this setup shot, you can see the difference the LitePanel made.
 Rather than simply block the sunlight, the Translucent fabric transformed it into bright, almost shadow-less light.
 Here’s a result from that setup.

 Adding Rim Lights